Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Search.Name.md

 ## DESCRIPTION

 When naming Azure resources, resource names must meet service requirements.
-The requirements for AI Search (Previously know as Cognitive Search) service names are:
+The requirements for AI Search (Previously known as Cognitive Search) service names are:

 - Between 2 and 60 characters long.
 - Lowercase letters, numbers, and hyphens.